riltonfranzonee/Natours-App/README.md

  # Natours App

 This is a project created in format of a landing page that shows the features of a fictional tour company.
-You can find in this project many features like:
+In this project you can find many features like:

 * Advanced CSS3/SASS - No frameworks
 * B.E.M